sojit/Python/README.md

 # Python

-Looking forward with python need to keep slow and study to continue.
+I'm started to learn and Looking forward with it.
+Importeantly I have to keep momentum to stay in the track.